General election: United States

-Unlike parliamentary systems where the term general election is distinguished from by-elections or local and regional elections, the term is used in the US and distinguished from primaries or caucuses, which are intra-party elections meant to select a party's official candidate for a particular race.
+The term general election is distinguished from primaries or caucuses, which are intra-party elections meant to select a party's official candidate for a particular race.
 Thus, if a primary is meant to elect a party's candidate for the position-in-question, a general election is meant to elect who occupies the position itself.
+Presidential primaries happen several months before the general election, though not all states hold primaries.

-In the State of Louisiana the expression general election means the runoff election which occurs between the two highest candidates as determined by the jungle primary.
+In the Louisiana the expression general election means the runoff election which occurs between the two highest candidates as determined by the jungle primary.